stigvoss/stigvoss.github.io-old/_pages/about.md

 First of all, welcome to my blog and curriculum vitae.
 I am a enthusiastic software developer, primarily .NET, on both a hobby and a professional level.

-As a co-founder of danest consulting, I am a self-employed software development consultant focusing on smaller tasks or projects with a goal to convert needs or requirements of non-technical customers to the technical correct solution.
+When it comes to software development, one of my great joys is to convert needs or requirements of non-technical customers to the technical correct solution.

 Besides software development, I have a curious hobby interest in subjects such as software and IT security, cryptography, video surveillance, and server and network setups.